cloudfoundry/cf-mysql-release/docs/deploying-with-bosh-2.0.md

-If you are upgrading an existing deployment of cf-mysql-release with a manifest that does not take advantage of these new features, for example if the manifest was generated via the spiff templates and stubs provided in this repository, then you will need to follow the steps outlined below:
+If you are upgrading an existing deployment of cf-mysql-release with a manifest that does not take advantage of these new features, for example if the manifest was generated via the spiff templates and stubs provided in this repository, then be aware:

-1. Ensure the networks defined in cloud-config match what was previously defined in the mysql manifest.
-1. Create an override to set the new deployment name to your existing one.
-See below for instructions on creating override files.
+1. The base manifest refers to AZs called `z1`, `z2`, and `z3`.
+If your cloud-config doesn't have those AZs, it will result in an error.
-1. By default the deployment manifest will not deploy brokers, nor try to register routes for the proxies with a Cloud Foundry router.
+1. The base manifest will not deploy brokers, nor try to register routes for the proxies with a Cloud Foundry router.
 If you wish to preserve this behavior you will need to include the
 [add brokers](https://github.com/cloudfoundry/cf-mysql-release/tree/master/manifest-generation/bosh2.0/overrides/add-broker.yml)